grand-mother/radiomorphing/README.md

 This is a preliminary version of the radio morphing Python package.

-This python package allows you to calculates the radio signal of an air shower with desired shower parameters which will be detected by an radio array within a fraction of the time common air-simulation tools will need.
+This Python package allows you to calculates the radio signal of an air shower with desired shower parameters which will be detected by an radio array within a fraction of the time common air-simulation tools will need.

-The parametrisation was developed for the GRAND sensitivity study, to detect the hot-spots on the world where the trigger-rate for horizontal neutrino-induced air showers is enhanced.
+This full parametrisation of the radio signal based on a simulated reference shower was developed for the GRAND sensitivity study, to detect the hot-spots on the world where the trigger-rate for horizontal neutrino-induced air showers is enhanced.

 ## Installation